Isabel Hardman: Career

+Hardman has also written books.
+In 2018, she wrote Why We Get The Wrong Politicians, this was followed by The Natural Health Service, in 2020, and Fighting for Life in 2023.

+In regard to accolades, in September 2014, GQ magazine named her as one of their 100 most connected women in Britain, and in December 2015, she was named "Journalist of the Year" at the Political Studies Association's annual awards.
+Why We Get The Wrong Politicians won the award for best political book by a non-parliamentarian at the Parliamentary Book Awards 2018.
+That year, it was also shortlisted for the Waterstones Book of the Year award and the Orwell Prize.

 Personal life

 In April 2016, Hardman tweeted that a male member of Parliament had referred to her as "the totty" and that she had reported him to the whips.
 She was not intending to name the man who was subsequently revealed to be the Conservative MP Bob Stewart.